libgdx/gdx-liftoff/Guide.md

       gdx-liftoff will pre-fill the Android SDK path with `ANDROID_SDK_ROOT` if it hasn't been set yet, but will use the last used path if there's a historical path.
 You can change any and all settings history by either editing `~/.prefs/gdx-liftoff-prefs` or just deleting that file and having gdx-liftoff remake it.
+    - The Android SDK version is now set at exactly 34, but this should change in future versions of Liftoff as new versions of the Android OS require updates.
+Currently, Google play requires a target SDK of 34 for newly submitted projects.

 ## Contributions